sajya/server/README.md

 ## Introduction

-Sajia is an open source project aims to provide the ability to easily implement the JSON-RPC 2.0 server specification for the Laravel.
+Sajya is an open source project aims to provide the ability to easily implement the JSON-RPC 2.0 server specification for the Laravel.

 #### Some features: